Hardening NixOS

 services, daemons, and basic system processes are started, stopped and

-is a suite of basic building blocks for a Linux system.
-It provides a
+of basic building blocks for a Linux system as well as a system and service

 Because it launches and supervises almost all system services, hardening systemd means raising the baseline security of your entire system.